Dana-Gallo/Giftogram-Chat-API/README.md

 ### API Design

 One improvement I would make is to include proper HTTP status codes in all responses.
 A better approach would be to return appropriate HTTP status codes along with the JSON response.
 For example, a successful request could return 200, while client errors such as invalid input or failed login attempts could return 400 or 401.
-Server errors could return 500.

 ---